saminsohag/flutter_packages/gpt_markdown/README.md

 ## Features

 You can create simple markdown view by this package.
+Use can make the contents selectable using `SelectiionArea` widget.

 At this moment this package supports:
 - List